99 Herculis

+System

 The primary component, 99 Herculis A, is an F-type main sequence star with a stellar classification of F7 V. It is 13% more mass than the Sun and nearly double the luminosity, but has an estimated 34% greater radius.
 The effective temperature of the star's outer atmosphere is ±5,908 K, giving it a white-hued glow.
 This is a metal-poor star, showing overall abundances of elements—other than hydrogen or helium—equal to 60% of those in the Sun.

 The secondary component, 99 Herculis B, is fainter by 3.35 magnitudes compared to the primary.
 It is a K-type main sequence star with a classification of K4 V. With 46% of the mass of the Sun, it is 67% of the radius of the Sun but shines with just 19% of the Sun's luminosity.

+Debris disk

-Images from the Herschel Space Observatory show that a disk of dusty debris is orbiting the barycenter at an average radius of 120 AU.
-Oddly, the disk appears to be misaligned with the orbital plane of the binary system.
+Images from the Herschel Space Observatory show that a narrow disk of dusty debris is orbiting the barycenter at an average radius of 120 AU.
+Oddly, the disk appears to be misaligned with the orbital plane of the binary system and is instead aligned with the poles.
 This may be the result of an interaction within another star system some time in the past.
 Most of the disk emission appears to be caused by icy objects having a diameter of 10 cm or less, with a net mass of about ten times the mass of the Earth.

+It is hypothesized that the debris disk is being sculpted by several (likely two) polar circumbinary planets due to the disk being truncated in some regions.
+Simulations of this system that only have a single planet are insufficient to explain the morphology of the disk as that planet only truncates one edge of the disk leaving the other edge extended.
+Simulation that have two planets successfully model what is seen in the debris disk of 99 Herculis as they can carve out the disk on both edges leaving a narrow debris disk.